All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 I played under Coach Bryant.

-He was my coach, and I fully Yes, sir.
+He was my coach, and I thought.

-I mean, they're both very similar, but very different too in the way they did things.
+I mean, they're both very similar, but very different, too, in the way they did things.

 I mean, but it's all about the process and the belief in the process.

-So maybe something good can finally come out of that.
+So, maybe something good can finally come out of that.

-But one let's see what happens.
+Yeah, let's see what happens.

-They carry that with the rest of their life and they don't get any compensation at all, and the schools get rich off it.
+And the ramifications, they carry that with the rest of their life, and they don't get any compensation at all.

 I think there's got to be a better way than the system they have now where the schools are literally buying off players and buying championships.